rischpierre/ayon-shotgrid/services/whiteboard/.junie/guidelines.md

 - 2025-11-03 12:44: UI: Increased assigned artist avatar size on Shot and Asset cards by 4px (38px→42px) for readability.
 No API changes.

 - 2025-11-11 11:07: Annotations storage changed to absolute calendar dates.
 Backend now saves annotations under ISO date keys (YYYY-MM-DD) so they no longer shift when time advances.
 GET /api/week maps stored dates that fall within the requested week back to wX/day keys for UI display.
 Legacy stored keys like "w0/tue" are still read and shown for that specific week and are cleaned up on next write.

+- 2025-11-11 12:42: Increased visible planning horizon to six weeks.
+Backend: added Week.w4 and Week.w5 and updated helpers.to_week_and_day to accept week indices 0..5.
+Frontend: weekOrder now includes w4 and w5; week titles added.
+No API shape changes.